The Lovers

 Symbol for the Lovers

 This symbol is made up of the Greek letter psi for Psyche.
-At its base we see a upward curve that resembles Eros’s bow.
+At its base, we see an upward curve that resembles Eros’s bow.
 The bow turns the psi into a goblet-like shape resembling a cup (and the Tarot sign for emotion).
-Thus Psyche and Eros together become a symbol for love.
+Thus, Psyche and Eros together become a symbol for love.

 row icon image